Summer People: 9 Things to Do in The Hamptons

 The Hamptons is known for exclusivity (so you should fit right in, of course).
 The glitzy beach clubs and celebrity hangouts on this eastern stretch of Long Island do attract a particularly well-heeled crowd from New York City - but alongside the Lamborghinis, couture and manicures, you’ll also find natural beauty on the beaches and state parks.
 And there's a cultural side too: we're referring to the galleries and museums that champion the artists this area is so famous for.

-Pollock-Krasner House and Studio
+Visit the Pollock-Krasner House and Studio

 Abstract expressionist artist Jackson Pollock and his wife Lee Krasner moved to this East Hampton homestead from New York in the 1940s.
 See where the painters created some of their best work, and how Pollock's pieces were transformed with colour following their move out here.
 The furniture and objects, like Pollock’s collection of jazz records, are as they were when Krasner died in 1984.
 The Pollock-Krasner House and Studio also contains regularly changing exhibitions from other artists.
 And the one thing you won’t be getting from us is a Pollock joke.